-Attack(ms): Defines the time it takes for the compressor to attenuate a signal that crosses the set threshold.
+Attack: Defines the time it takes for the compressor to attenuate a signal that crosses the threshold.

-Release(ms): Defines the time it takes for the compressor to stop attenuating when the signal falls below the set threshold.
+Release: Defines the time it takes for the compressor to stop attenuating when the signal falls below the threshold.

 G.R: Displays the amount of gain reduction applied to the signal as it passes above the threshold.